Office of Career Services Staff

 Susan Staab received a Bachelor of Science in Public Affairs-Public Policy from Indiana University and worked a number of years before returning to school for her MBA in Human Resources from Keller Graduate School of Management.
 Susan began her career as an Operations Manager for Junior Achievement of Chicago and transitioned into higher education after realizing her passion for student service.
 Prior to joining the Law School, she served as Director of Administration at Robert Morris College, a non-profit institution focused on applied education, where her responsibilities included managing student service departments including career services.
 Weather permitting, Susan likes to spend her free time on the golf course with her husband.
 Although she resides on the north side of Chicago, she remains a loyal White Sox fan.

-Zachary Togami earned a Bachelor of Arts in film from Columbia College Chicago in 2009.
+Zachary Wideman-Togami earned a Bachelor of Arts in cinema studies from Columbia College Chicago in 2009.
 He spent the next two years doing administrative and operational logistics for Chicago's LGBT film festival before joining the University of Chicago Law School staff in 2011.
 Prior to joining the Career Services team, Zachary was a staff member of the Law School's Faculty Support department.
 He lives in the Printer's Row neighborhood, where enjoys cooking, writing, and spending time with his husband and their cat Phoebe.